-With the Google Analytics properly setup on your Magento website, you can easily get the following data:
+With Google Analytics properly set up on your Magento website, you can easily get the following data:

 Avg pages per visit